Public engagement with research

 Education

-We work closely with regional partner schools on curriculum development through our University of Winchester Academy Trust and our expertise in e.g. Climate Education and Special Educational Needs.
+We work closely with regional partner schools through our University of Winchester Academy Trust and our expertise in e.g. creativity in the classroom, climate education, inclusive education and Special Educational Needs.

 Explore our Centre of Research for Educational Action and Theory Exchange (CREATE)